aliou/www/_drafts/postgres-tsranges-in-ecto.md

 We'll store the informations needed by Postgres to create the range:

-We define our `Timestamp.Range` as a struct with the first and last elements of the range and with options regarding the inclusivity of those elements in the range.
+We define our `Timestamp.Range` as a struct with the first and last elements of the range and with options for the inclusivity of those elements in the range.

 <!--
 We allow `nil` values to represent the lack of first and last elements: an